nathancahill/split/packages/splitjs/README.md

 }
 ```

-Use this function if you're using a different layout like flexbox or grid (see [Flexbox](#flexbox)).
-A flexbox style for a horizontal split would look like this:
+You might use this function if you're using a different layout like flex (see [Flex Layout](#flex-layout)).
+Flex styles for a horizontal split could return an object like this:

 ```js
 {